fareedst/stdd/ai-principles.md

    - Maintain a clean task list showing only active work.

 7. **Extensive Debug Output During Development**
-   - Use extensive diagnostic output (`console.log`, `console.debug`, `console.trace`, debug flags) liberally during initial implementation and debugging
+   - Use extensive diagnostic output (logging functions, debug flags) liberally during initial implementation and debugging
    - Debug output helps AI agents understand execution flow, data transformations, and state changes
    - Include diagnostic output in test functions to trace behavior when tests fail
    - Use descriptive prefixes (e.g., `DIAGNOSTIC:`, `DEBUG:`) to clearly identify debug output
+   - **CRITICAL**: Debug statements that identify architecture or implementation decisions MUST be kept in code
+   - Debug statements that document key decision points, format string selection, placeholder replacement steps, or other architectural/implementation logic provide ongoing value for understanding code behavior
    - Debug output should remain in code unless explicitly requested to be removed - it is not intrusive and is optional during production use
-   - Debug output controlled by `debug` flags or environment variables can be conditionally enabled/disabled without removal
+   - Debug output controlled by `debug` flags or build tags can be conditionally enabled/disabled without removal
    - **Rationale**: AI agents benefit from visibility into execution flow, especially when debugging complex logic like configuration merging, state management, or data transformations.
+Debug statements that document architecture or implementation decisions serve as inline documentation of key decision points and execution paths.
 Keeping debug output in code provides ongoing value for future debugging and understanding code behavior.

+8. **Separation of Concerns**
+   - **Principle**: Each component, function, or module should have a single, well-defined responsibility
+   - **When logic is difficult to implement or test within a large application context:**
+     - Extract it into a pure function or isolated module
+     - Give it a single, clear responsibility
+     - Remove dependencies on application-specific context
+     - Make it testable in isolation
+   - **Benefits**: Improved testability, reusability, maintainability, and clarity
+   - **Application**: Apply consistently when designing new features, refactoring existing code, or when complexity makes testing or reasoning difficult
+   - **Rationale**: Separating simple, reusable logic from complex application logic enables independent testing, reduces coupling, and makes code easier to understand and maintain.
+Pure functions with single responsibilities are easier to reason about, test, and reuse across different contexts.

+9. **Independent Module Validation Before Integration** (MANDATORY - Required for [REQ:MODULE_VALIDATION])
+   - **MANDATORY**: Logical modules MUST be validated independently before integration into code satisfying specific requirements
+   - **MANDATORY**: Each module must have clear boundaries, interfaces, and validation criteria defined before development
+   - **MANDATORY**: Module validation must include:
+     - Unit tests with mocked dependencies
+     - Integration tests with test doubles (mocks, stubs, fakes)
+     - Contract validation (input/output validation)
+     - Edge case testing
+     - Error handling validation
+   - **MANDATORY**: Modules must pass all validation criteria before integration
+   - **MANDATORY**: Integration tasks must be separate from module development and validation tasks
+   - **Rationale**: Independent module validation eliminates bugs related to code complexity by ensuring each module works correctly in isolation before combining with other modules.
+This reduces integration complexity and catches bugs early in the development cycle.

 ---